couleur-tweak-tips/Smoothie/README.md

-> **Warning**
->
-> This repository is dormant for now.
-I am not content with using Python as a base for Smoothie's logic flow, it is being written again in Rust [here](https://github.com/couleur-tweak-tips/smoothie-rs), see the bottom of it's README for details about the future of the two repositories
+# ⚠ Smoothie'-py' is <u>deprecated</u> in favor of [smoothie-rs](https://github.com/couleur-tweak-tips/smoothie-rs)

+Since early 2023, the original Python version of Smoothie is deprecated.

+It is now actively developed in Rust [here](https://github.com/couleur-tweak-tips/smoothie-rs) and documented [there](https://ctt.cx/smoothie).

+The rest of the old README can be found below.

+---

 <h1 align="center">
     <img alt="Smoothie" src="https://i.imgur.com/K20ymPM.png" width="100" />